alex-bellon/wikipedia/wikipedia.md

 [Local Currency](https://en.wikipedia.org/wiki/Local_currency) - In economics, a local currency is a currency that can be spent in a particular geographical locality at participating organisations.

 ## History & Anthropology

+[Abuwtiyuw](https://en.wikipedia.org/wiki/Abuwtiyuw) - The Egyptian dog Abuwtiyuw was one of the earliest documented domestic animals whose name is known.

 [Acoustic Kitty](https://en.wikipedia.org/wiki/Acoustic_Kitty) - Acoustic Kitty was a CIA project launched by the Central Intelligence Agency Directorate of Science & Technology, which in the 1960s intended to use cats to spy on the Kremlin and Soviet embassies.